 Adam returns to the world of the Living Dead but finds things not as they were.
 The Scream Factory Blu-ray of Return of the Living Dead Part II comes loaded to bare with an impressive transfer and a literal military convoy full of special features.

 The primary issue with the sequel is for all intents and purposes Return of the Living Dead Part II is a remake of the original.
 Unlike, Evil Dead 2: Dead by Dawn, this sequel does not bring any sort of kinetic energy or brilliant comedic or horror set pieces.
-Writer/Director Ken Wiederhorn creates a film skewed heavily into the comedy and goofy.
-The film’s basic plot of toxic waste that turns people into the brain craving living dead being released into a small town is beat-for-beat a rehashing of the original.
-Wiederhorn took everything special about the Dan O’Bannon original and flattened it to the point of mundanity bringing no original ideas, characters or concept to his movie.
+Writer/director Ken Wiederhorn creates a film skewed heavily into the comedy and goofy.
+The film’s basic plot of toxic waste that turns people into the brain craving living dead being released into a small town is beat-for-beat a rehash of the original.
+Wiederhorn took everything special about the Dan O’Bannon original and flattened it to the point of mundanity, bringing no original ideas, characters or concept to his movie.

 There are a few bright spots within the runtime.
-James Karen and Thom Mathews are back from the original playing the exact same roles, albeit with different names.
+James Karen and Thom Mathews are back from the original, playing the exact same roles, albeit with different names.
 Their buffoonery is a well-oiled machine no clunky script could stop.
 Also of note, Dana Ashbrook (Bobby of both iterations of Twin Peaks) as the younger lead does well with the “hero” role and shows even in the 80’s he was vastly underutilized.

 Return of the Living Dead Part II is ultimately a disappointment.
-Watching the finished product one see everything left vacant by Dan O’Bannon’s departure; the passion, the humor, the intelligence, the horror.
+Watching the finished product one see everything left vacant by Dan O’Bannon’s departure: the passion, the humor, the intelligence, the horror.
 All of it missing and nowhere to be found in the film that Wiederhorn said he hoped would become “The Police Academy of Zombie Films”.
 I will leave you with that faithful reader and no more.

-Regardless of my thoughts on the success of the film, the new 2K Scan from the Interpositive looks great showing off the work of famed of then relatively unknown cinematographer Robert Elswit.
+Regardless of my thoughts on the success of the film, the new 2K Scan from the interpositive looks great, showing off the work of famed of then relatively unknown cinematographer Robert Elswit.

 They include the following: